circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ##### Data Structures

 The Consensus State Machine is concerned with the internal state of the consensus algorithm for a given round.
 It is initialized with the height and round.
-When moving to a new round, the driver creates a new round state machine and may or may not destroy the other round SMs.
+When moving to a new round, the driver creates a new round state machine while retaining information from previous round (e.g. valid and locked values).

 ```rust
 pub struct State<C>